sandiwinter/loggingforest/NodeMCU_MicroPython/README.md

 Basic example to connect NodeMCU Device with MicroPython firmware on LoggingForest

-You can found guide how to make and add device here: https://loggingforest.com
+You can found complete guide how to make and add device here: https://loggingforest.com

-Require material:
+# Require material:

   - NodeMcu Lua V3 CH340G ESP8266 Development Board
   - micro USB cable
   - DHT22 module with cable

-  If you are familiar with MicroPython, quick guide:
+# If you are familiar with MicroPython, quick guide:

-  Just load main.py on your device and change connection data ( your wifi and loggingforest api keys received on https://loggingforest.com )
+  > Just load main.py on your device and change connection data ( your wifi and loggingforest api keys received on https://loggingforest.com )